clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

       diskutil list

-   This will list available disks and their partitions, as shown in Figure 1.
+   This lists available disks and their partitions, as shown in Figure 1.

    .. figure:: /_figures/bootable-usb/bootable-usb-mac-01.png
       :scale: 100 %